 Accepted: "Life is short, art is long." (two brief clauses in an aphorism; see Ars longa, vita brevis)

-Accepted: "I have studied it, you have not." (reporting brisk conversation, such as this reply of Newton's)
+Accepted: "I have studied it, you have not." (reporting brisk conversation, like this reply of Newton's)

 A sentence may contain several semicolons, especially when the clauses are parallel in construction and meaning; multiple unrelated semicolons are often signs that the sentence should be divided into shorter sentences or otherwise refashioned.